Fake Facebook Ads Promote Bogus ‘Tariff Relief’ Offers, FBI Warns

 Meta, the parent company of Facebook and Instagram, confirmed that it removed the ads after being alerted to them for violating its policy against deceptive advertising.

-While the misleading posts may not have been widespread, experts say they are part of a broader pattern: scammers frequently tailor their tricks to current events, whether it’s tax-season schemes, holiday cons, or now, tariffs tied to concerns about rising prices on imported goods.
+While the misleading posts may not have been widespread, experts say they are part of a broader pattern.
+Scammers frequently tailor their tricks to current events, whether it’s tax-season schemes, holiday cons, or tariffs tied to concerns about rising prices on imported goods.

 The FBI reports more than 2,000 daily complaints about online fraud, with reported losses totaling $17 billion last year.
 Officials warn that many scams go unreported.